ServiceNow is a powerful platform—but building on it successfully takes more than just knowing where to click or how to write a script.

 How DevSquad can help you build your ServiceNow solution the right way from day one

 DevSquad offers a consulting-first approach to ServiceNow development.
-We begin with a discovery sprint to understand your operations, map out your requirements, and develop a tailored execution plan.
+We begin with a discovery sprint to understand your operations, identify operational complexity, map out your requirements, and develop a tailored execution plan.
 Our squads include product strategists, technical product managers, UX designers, and experienced developers who bring clarity and structure to every step of your ServiceNow implementation.

 And when we’ve got you set up with your ServiceNow solution, we’ll train your team and hand over the reins—unless you want to keep us on.
 Either way, it’s your product and we respect that.